Packages and Binaries:

 software\>

-contained a filesystem, and use "ls" to list the subkeys of the current
+tained a filesystem, and use "ls" to list the subkeys of the current key.

 OPTIONS

-this program cannot parse, please enable this option and post the
+program cannot parse, please enable this option and post the complete

 -f filename